github/training-kit/paths/git-trouble/fc-scenarios.md

   nav: "advanced"
 main-content: |

-  Unlike our other [courses](https://services.github.com/on-demand/), this course doesn't follow a linear learning path and you can jump into any of the different scenarios provided.
+  Unlike our other [courses](https://services.github.com/on-demand/), this course doesn't follow a linear path and you can jump into any of the different scenarios provided.
 So `git` ready to learn about how to get out of trouble with a healthy dose of terrible `git` puns.

   ## [Too Many (small) Commits!](/on-demand/git-trouble/03)

-  While you were making changes you might have created a bunch of tiny commits to keep track of the changes you were making, but when it comes time to actually push your changes back to your `remote`, you want to group your commits together and prevent your commit history from being inundated with the 30 commits you just made.
-This scenario guides you through `squashing` those commits and creating more condensed commits.
+  While you were making changes you might have created a bunch of tiny commits, but when it comes time to actually push your changes back to your `remote`, you want to prevent your commit history from being inundated with the 30 commits you just made.
+This scenario guides you through creating a more concise history.

   ## [Commit Message Sucks](/on-demand/git-trouble/04)

-  'Edited stuff' might have seemed like a decent commit message at 3am, but in hindsight, you might realize you want to provide a _little_ more context.
+  'Edited stuff' might have seemed like a decent commit message at 3am, but in hindsight, you might want to provide a _little_ more context.
 Covering the different commands you can use to `revert` the error of your commit message-ways, this scenario identifies how to get more descriptive.

   ## [Commit to Wrong Branch](/on-demand/git-trouble/05)